fweep/vim-tabber/README.md

 To set a label for the current tab:

-    :TabLineLabel My Tab Name
+    :TabberLabel My Tab Name

 To remove the label from the current tab:

-    :TabLineClear
+    :TabberClear

 You can also set/remove labels on other tabs by prefixing the command with the tab number:

-    :4TabLineLabel New Name For Tab Four
+    :4TabberLabel New Name For Tab Four
-    :4TabLineClear
+    :4TabberClear

 New Tabs
 --------

 To create a new tab with a label:

-    :TabLineNew Refactoring Controller
+    :TabberNew Refactoring Controller

-You can supply an optional count prefix to TabLineNew, to specify where the new tab should be opened.
+You can supply an optional count prefix to TabberNew, to specify where the new tab should be opened.
 This behavior is the same as Vim's `:tabnew`.
 See `:help tabnew`.

-    :TabLineNew New Tab After Current Tab
+    :TabberNew New Tab After Current Tab
-    :0TabLineNew New First Tab
+    :0TabberNew New First Tab
-    :2TabLineNew New Third Tab
+    :2TabberNew New Third Tab
-    :999TabLineNew New Last Tab
+    :999TabberNew New Last Tab

 Last Active Tab
 ---------------

 To move to the last active tab:

-    :TabLineSelectLastActive
+    :TabberSelectLastActive

 Predefining Labels
 ------------------

 You can predefine label names that will be used when a matching tab number opens:

-    let g:tabline_predefined_labels = { 1: 'Models', 2: 'Views', 3: 'Controllers' }
+    let g:tabber_predefined_labels = { 1: 'Models', 2: 'Views', 3: 'Controllers' }

 If Vim opens with one tab, it will be labeled "Models".
 When you open a second tab, it will be named "Controllers".
 When you open a fourth tab, it will use the normal naming rules.